jbelis/log-viewer/README.md

 - Upload and parse log files
 - Real-time log viewing and filtering
-- a basic UI built with React and Tailwind CSS
+- a basic UI built with Typescript, React and Tailwind CSS
-- Containerized with Docker for easy testing and deployment
+- Containerized with Docker (in progress) for easy testing and deployment

 ### Accepted log file format